MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 ### Types of DOM change breakpoints

 *  **Subtree modifications**.
-Triggered when a child of the currently-selected node is removed or added, or the contents of a child are changed.
-Not triggered on child node attribute changes, or on any changes to the currently-selected node.
+Triggered when a child of the currently selected node is removed or added, or the contents of a child are changed.
+Not triggered on child node attribute changes, or on any changes to the currently selected node.

-*  **Attributes modifications**: Triggered when an attribute is added or removed on the currently-selected node, or when an attribute value changes.
+*  **Attributes modifications**: Triggered when an attribute is added or removed on the currently selected node, or when an attribute value changes.

-*  **Node Removal**: Triggered when the currently-selected node is removed.
+*  **Node Removal**: Triggered when the currently selected node is removed.

 <!-- ====================================================================== -->